lowrycito/handbook/pages/study-manual-general-handbook-8-elders-quorum.md

 As needed, the elders quorum presidency may assign brethren to help with elders quorum efforts in other ways.
 Brethren with short-term assignments do not need to be called and set apart.

 ![two men giving someone priesthood blessing](https://www.churchofjesuschrist.org/imgs/2062c25e4b3011edbf70eeeeac1eec56d45c527f/full/%21500%2C/0/default)

+8.4

+## Helping Prospective Elders Prepare to Receive the Melchizedek Priesthood

 A prospective elder is a male Church member who has not received the Melchizedek Priesthood and (1) is 19 or older or (2) is younger than 19 and married.